 This is a good question, and something I never really thought about since I grew up with RVs.
 But for the most part, no you do not need a special driver’s license to drive an RV.
 While the laws may vary by state here in the USA, most states only require special licenses if you are driving a super large (and heavy) vehicle – like say over 26,000 pounds.

 Most RVs are much smaller and lighter than that.
-For example, a Class C RV (like the one we have) weighs only 10,000 – 12,000 pounds usually, depending on the length.
-And personally, we find our Class C super easy to drive – just like a big fan really.
+For example, a Class C RV (like the one we had) weighs only 10,000 – 12,000 pounds usually, depending on the length.
+And personally, we found our Class C super easy to drive – just like a big van really.
 Although, you do need to keep in mind the length when turning corners & that “backswing” – honestly it’s so easy to drive that it’s easy to forget (and yes, we’ve had a few close encounters!).

-Even a lot of the bigger RVs, such as the bigger bus-like Class A’s don’t require a special license.
+Even a lot of the bigger RVs, such as the bigger bus-like Class A’s don’t require a special license (which is what we now own).
 However, it never hurts to double check.
-Sites like Campanda have a great article all about the laws.
+Sites like Campanda have a great article all about the laws for RV’s.

-Why Not Get Started on Your Next RV Adventure?
+Get Started on Your Next RV Adventure at a Great Price!

 If you’ve been reading our blog or following us on social media, then you may already know that we are HUGE fans of RV travel!
 It’s such a memorable experience, especially for a family.
 But as RV owners, we understand that it is an expensive investment to actually buy an RV.
 So it’s great to know that there are websites out there that making renting an RV easy and affordable.